mmdadigital/teka/assets/scss/README.md

 ========================
 Introduction to Basic
 ========================

-theming possibilities as well as a top-down load order for improved SEO.
+Basic boasts a clean HTML5 structure with extensible CSS classes and ID's for unlimited theming possibilities as well as a top-down load order for improved SEO.
 It is fully responsive out-of-the-box and provides an adaptive, elegant, SASS based grid system (Bourbon Neat).